MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-configure-dns.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2

-If the DNS server role is not installed on the DC that you restore from backup, you must install and configure the DNS server.
+If the DNS server role isn't installed on the DC that you restore from backup, you must install and configure the DNS server.

 ## Install and configure the DNS Server service

-Complete this step for each restored DC that is not running as a DNS server after the restore is complete.
+Complete this step for each restored DC that isn't running as a DNS server after the restore is complete.

 > [!NOTE]
 > If the DC that you restored from backup is running Windows Server 2008 R2, you must connect the DC to an isolated network in order to install DNS server.
 Then connect each of the restored DNS servers to a mutually shared, isolated network.
 Run repadmin /replsum to verify that replication is functioning between the restored DNS servers.
 After you verify replication, you can connect the restored DCs to the production network If the DNS server role is already installed, you can apply a hotfix that makes it possible for a DNS server to start while the server is not connected to any network.
 You should slipstream the hotfix into the operating system installation image during your automated build processes.
 For more information about the hotfix, see [Article 975654](https://go.microsoft.com/fwlink/?LinkId=184691) in the Microsoft Knowledge Base (https://go.microsoft.com/fwlink/?LinkId=184691).